UniversalDependencies/docs/_pcm-dep/compound-prt.md

 udver: '2'
 ---

-The `compound:prt` relation is used for the particles of phrasal verbs.
+The `compound:prt` relation is used for the particles of idiomatic phrasal verbs.
+This relation excludes prepositions which would typically be in an [advmod]() relation with their governor.
 To identify whether the token is a particle or a preposition we try to pronominalize the complement.

 - send down something → send it down : down is a particle
 - run into someone → \*run them into : into is a preposition